 ● Clean the Spark Arrestor:

-Your electric chainsaw has a kind of screen that protects you from the sparks that are generated inside your machine.
+Your electric chainsaw has a screen that protects you from the sparks generated inside your machine.
 The spark arrestor blocks the sparks from coming out.
-In this way, it protects you from damage and also lets you work without a problem.
+This way, it protects you from damage and lets you work without a problem.

 ● Dismantle the Chain of your Electric Chainsaw: